 Dr. Goto teaches courses from general chemistry laboratory (CHEM 1BL) to upper-division biochemistry (CHEM 150, 155A, 155B), and graduate level biochemistry with CHEM/BIOL 242 (Techniques in Protein Purification and Analysis).
 She has taught a non-majors chemistry course relating the relationship between chemistry and society (CHEM 10 and CHEM 10H - honors).
 Most recently she taught CSM10 (The Scientific Method), to first-year College of Science & Mathematics majors in biology, chemistry, computer science, earth & environmental sciences, mathematics, and physics, focusing on the theme of water and sustainability.

 Her interdisciplinary background reflects itself in her research and teaching.
 The undergraduate and graduate students working on research projects in Dr. Goto’s laboratory have been from diverse academic fields including chemistry, biology, biotechnology, public health and psychology.
 Dr. Goto is currently the faculty co-advisor for the Fresno State Chemistry Club and advisor for the American Medical Student Association (AMSA).
 She has served as the pre-pharmacy advisor for the Chemistry Department.

 Her mentoring has also included serving as the faculty co-coordinator of the Fresno State LSAMP program.
-She is a faculty representative for the CSU AAPI Initiative and faculty advisor to student clubs: Amerasia, Magkaisa, and the student written Asian Pacific Review.
+She is a faculty representative for the CSU AAPI Initiative and faculty advisor to student clubs: Amerasia, Magkaisa, and the student written Asian Pacific Review[broken link].